Chart Color Schemes

 Residential development activity is lower than average in Millbank according to AreaSearch's national comparison of local real estate markets

-Millbank has seen minimal residential construction activity, with an average of three new dwelling approvals per year over the past five years.
-This totals 16 dwellings approved in that period.
-The rural nature of Millbank drives development based on specific local housing needs rather than broader market demand.
+Millbank has seen minimal construction activity with three new dwellings approved annually on average over the past five years.
+This totals 16 dwellings in that period.
+The low development levels reflect the rural nature of the area, where housing needs typically drive development rather than broad market demand.

-The small sample size means individual projects can significantly influence annual growth and relativity statistics.
-Compared to Rest of Qld, Millbank has much lower development activity, and its levels are also below national averages.
-All new construction in the area consists of detached houses, maintaining its rural character with an emphasis on space.
-Notably, developers are building more traditional houses than the current mix suggests (77.0% at Census), indicating strong demand for family homes despite density pressures.
+It is important to note that the small sample size means individual projects can significantly influence annual growth statistics.
+Compared to Rest of Qld and national averages, Millbank has much lower development activity.
+All new construction in the area has been detached houses, maintaining its rural character and emphasis on space.
+Interestingly, developers are building more traditional houses than the current mix suggests (77.0% at Census), indicating strong demand for family homes despite density pressures.

-The estimated population per dwelling approval is 578 people, reflecting Millbank's quiet and low activity development environment.
-Future projections estimate Millbank will add 58 residents by 2041, based on the latest AreaSearch quarterly estimate.
+The estimated population per dwelling approval is 519 people, reflecting Millbank's quiet, low activity development environment.
+Future projections show Millbank adding 47 residents by 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development